-Since the dams were put into service, WSSC has lowered the stored water level by one billion gallons to offer a buffer to increase warning time during flooding conditions.
+Since the dams were put into service, WSSC Water has lowered the stored water level by one billion gallons to offer a buffer to increase warning time during flooding conditions.
 The dams and reservoirs have always reduced the peak flooding levels downstream.
 Both dams always maintain a minimum flow-by to the Patuxent River even during droughts.
 The worse flooding event since the dams have been in operation was June 1972 in the aftermath of Hurricane Agnes.

 Located in Black Hill Regional Park which is operated by the Maryland National Capital Park and Planning Commission, Little Seneca Dam and Little Seneca Lake hold four billion gallons of water.
 This reservoir is part of the Washington Metropolitan Regional Water Supply.
-Water is released into Seneca Creek which travels to the Potomac River to provide water at the Region’s three water intakes operated by WSSC, Fairfax Water and the Army Corps of Engineers.
+Water is released into Seneca Creek which travels to the Potomac River to provide water at the Region’s three water intakes operated by WSSC Water, Fairfax Water and the Army Corps of Engineers.